cloud-ark/kubeplus/Guidelines.md

 Registering CRDs as YAML spec rather than in your Operator code has following advantage.
 Installing CRD requires Cluster-scope permission.
 If the CRD registration is done as YAML manifest, then it is possible to separate CRD registration from the Operator Pod deployment.
 CRD registration can be done by Cluster administrator while Operator Pod deployment can be done by a non-admin user.
+It is then possible to deploy the Operator in different namespaces with different customizations.
-On the other hand, if CRD registration is done as part of your Operator code then the Operator Pod will need to be given Cluster-scope permissions.
+On the other hand, if CRD registration is done as part of your Operator code then the deployment of the Operator Pod will need Cluster-scope permissions.
 Another reason to register CRD as YAML is because kube-openapi validation can be defined as part of it.

 # Implementation guidelines